 The University Commitment Scholarship is an academic scholarship offered by Indiana Tech.
 Recipients need not complete a separate application.
-Selection of candidates is made by the admissions committee and is based on a combination of criteria, those being the high school cumulative grade point average and test scores (SAT or ACT).
-Open to incoming freshmen of all majors who have not attended another college, the scholarship is available to U.S. citizens and permanent residents only.
-Transfer students are eligible for this scholarship based on the cumulative grade point average from the previously attended college.
+Selection of candidates is made by the admissions committee and is based on a combination of criteria, those being the high school cumulative GPA and test scores (SAT or ACT).
+Open to incoming freshmen of all majors who have not attended another college.
+The scholarship is available to U.S. citizens and permanent residents only.
+Transfer students are eligible for this scholarship based on the cumulative GPA from the previously attended college.